Nodeclient/largedata/README.md

-# largedata
+# largedata (soon..)
-transfer large files
+Node.js files testing and preparing to published